-Monitoring Methods Description Daily log Specify: book i.
+Description Chaolith II Specify: i.
 Whether this is mandatory.
 All operators of fishing vessels must complete reporting forms for each day in which fishing takes place.
 Vessels longlining for SBT must record information for each set immediately prior to and following the end of the set.
-This information is recorded in the vessels electronic reporting system and reported to Fisheries New Zealand daily. ii.
-The level of detail recorded (shot by shot, daily aggregate etc): Each vessel must record; a trip start report, start of set (for each set), end of set (for each set), catch report (for each set), discards (for each set), non-fish protected species (for each set), landing report, and trip end report for each trip undertaken. iii.
+This information is recorded in the vessel's electronic reporting system and reported to Fisheries New Zealand daily. ii.
+The level of detail recorded (shot by shot, daily aggregate etc): Each vessel must record; a trip start report, start of set (for each set), end of set (for each set), catch report (for each set), discards (for each set), non-fish protected species (for each set), use of mitigation measures (for each set) including the details of the line-weighting regime for longline vessels, landing report, and trip end report for each trip undertaken. iii.
 What information on ERS is recorded in logbooks: Information on interactions with non-fish and protected species is recorded for each trip.
-Information collected includes: the date, time and location of incident, fishing method, species involved, fate of the animal and health of the animal (i.e. uninjured, injured, or dead).
-This information is recorded in the vessel electronic reporting system and provided to Fisheries New Zealand daily. iv.
-Who are the logbooks submitted to 15 : Information is submitted to Fisheries New Zealand via a contracted third party.
+Information collected includes: the date, time and location of incident, fishing method, species involved, fate of the animal and health of the animal (i.e. uninjured, injured, dead or 'decomposing' to enable a distinction to be made between animals that were already dead upon being caught).
+Seabird capture codes are also reported (to distinguish between birds caught on a hook vs. tangled in a line for example).
+This information is recorded in the vessel electronic reporting system and provided to Fisheries New Zealand daily.